Juho Lammikko

-Juho Lammikko (born 29 January 1996) is a Finnish professional ice hockey winger currently under contract with the ZSC Lions of the National League.
-He previously played for the Florida Panthers and Vancouver Canucks in the National Hockey League (NHL).
+Juho Lammikko (born 29 January 1996) is a Finnish professional ice hockey player who is a winger for the New Jersey Devils of the National Hockey League (NHL).
+He previously played in the NHL for the Florida Panthers and Vancouver Canucks.

 Playing career

-Ässät
+Porin Ässät

 Lammikko made his Liiga debut with Ässät during the 2013–14 Liiga season, appearing in 20 games and recording an assist.
 He also played in 37 games with the Ässät under 20 team, scoring 17 goals and 42 points, followed by three goals and eight points in 11 playoff games.
-Following the season, Lammikko was drafted by the Florida Panthers in the third round of the 2014 NHL Entry Draft.
+Following the season, Lammikko was drafted by the Florida Panthers in the third round of the 2014 NHL entry draft.

 Lammikko returned to Ässät at the beginning of the 2015–16 Liiga season, scoring two goals in five games, before returning to his OHL team, the Kingston Frontenacs.

 Kingston Frontenacs

 Lammikko was drafted 43rd overall by the Kingston Frontenacs of the Ontario Hockey League in the 2014 CHL Import Draft.
 In his first game with the Frontenacs, Lammikko scored his first career OHL goal against Jason Da Silva of the Peterborough Petes, and added two assists, in a 5–3 victory.
 Overall, Lammikko appeared in 64 games with Kingston, scoring 18 goals and 44 points, and had a team high +23 rating.
 In the playoffs, Lammikko had a goal and two points in four games.

 Lammikko returned to the Frontenacs for the 2015–16 season, and in 59 games, he scored 22 goals and 55 points.
 On 15 February, Lammikko earned his first career hat-trick, scoring three goals against Mackenzie Blackwood of the Barrie Colts in a 6–4 victory, and on 18 March, Lammikko scored two goals and added two assists for four points in a 7–0 win over the Oshawa Generals.
 In the post-season, Lammikko scored three goals and seven points in nine games.